wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. The WK compression algorithm may result in larger compressed size than uncompressed size.
+This pessimistic case could happen if most of the tokens cannot find matches in the dictionary.
+   The paper should mention that such pages are not stored in compressed form, and also should not be cached in the in-memory page cache.

 This paper proposes compressed page cache for virtual memory systems.
 The paper appreciates the benefit of page compression for keeping more active pages in the main memory and thus reducing page fault costs, as oppose to previous works where page compression has been proved to be not useful unless the machine is equipped with slow or no disks.